GT-IDEaS/SkillsWorkshop2017/Week05/README.md

   If necessary, prevent overflow by changing the summation `sum == i` to either `sum += 1` or `sum += 0`.
 Briefly discuss your strategy in the writeup.

-5. Assignment 5 contains the skeleton for a code which collapses an N x N matrix to an N vector by summing on one dimension.
+5. Assignment 5 contains the skeleton for a code which collapses an N x N matrix to an N vector by summing accross one dimension.
 Using what has been previously covered, implement the remaining code.
 To check for correctness, the initial matrix contains all ones.
 Discuss briefly your strategy and push your solution.